MehrdadSamadishadlou/Intro-to-R/index.md

 We begin by setting up the R environment and RStudio interface—the tools you’ll use for all your work in R. You’ll learn how to install both, configure your workspace, and understand where to write, run, and save your code.

-**Outcome:** You’ll have R and RStudio correctly installed and ready to use.
-You’ll know how to open new scripts, run commands, and access R’s built-in help.

 ---

 ## 2) Speak R: Console Basics and Syntax

 This section introduces the “language” of R—how it reads and interprets instructions.
 You’ll learn how R handles numbers, text, and simple commands, and how to interact with the console to test ideas quickly.
 You’ll see how functions work and how R gives feedback when something goes wrong.

-**Outcome:** Comfort typing commands, reading messages, and understanding how R processes information.
-Participants will be able to perform simple calculations and explore basic R functions interactively.

 ---